chstorb/chstorb/README.md

 ## About Me
 I am an experienced software developer with extensive expertise in professional software development across various industries.
 My skills include the latest development tools, frameworks, and database systems, as well as the Azure Cloud.
 I have gained many years of experience both as a freelancer and in permanent positions.

-Since August 2022, I have been working as a software developer at wibutler, where I closely collaborate with international colleagues on the wibutler IoT platform for digital building technology.
+Since August 2022, I have been working as a software developer at [wibutler](https://dbt-platform.com/), where I closely collaborate with international colleagues on the [wibutler IoT platform](https://wibutler-iot.com/) for digital building technology.

+I hold a Microsoft certification in Azure IoT development, which highlights my skills and knowledge in designing, implementing, and maintaining IoT solutions using Azure services.

+My goal is to develop innovative solutions and contribute to the advancement of technology.

 - 🌐 Website: [STC STORB Consulting](https://storbconsulting.wordpress.com/)
 - 💼 LinkedIn: [Christian Storb](https://www.linkedin.com/in/christian-storb-326249aa)